microsoft/ignite-learning-paths-training-aiml/aiml40/README.md

  * Click **Next** two times, on the final page select **Profile the dataset after creating** and click **Create**.

 The Automated ML clothing dataset would be uploaded to the AML service datastore by the demo code.

+Also, in order to use Automated ML feature, you need to convert the workspace to the *Enterprise* level.
+This can be done by clicking on **Automated ML** tab, and choosing the option to upgrade the workspace.
+This operation only takes a few seconds.

 #### Using the Azure ML Demo Code